zkbltrn/data-analyst-portfolio/README.md

-# Zak Laurence E. Beltran - Data Analyst Portfolio
+# Zak Laurence E. Beltran - Main Portfolio

 ## About Me

 Hey hey hey!
 I am **Zak Laurence E. Beltran**!
 I am currently a fourth-year **Mathematics and Computer Science student**.
 I have a strong background in analytics, modeling, statistics, and programming.

 I have a passion for turning data into valuable insights through statistical modeling, forecasting, and data visualization.
-With my strong mathematical and technical background, I am eager to navigate through the field of data science.

 ## Projects